Prepared by the Williams College Office of Communications, March 2013.

-Established in 1793 with funds bequeathed by Colonel Ephraim Williams, the college is private, residential, and liberal arts, with graduate programs in the history of art and in economic policy.
+Established in 1793 with funds bequeathed by Colonel Ephraim Williams, the college is private, residential, and liberal arts, with graduate programs in the history of art and in development economics.
 The undergraduate enrollment is approximately 2,000 students.

-Williams admits U.S. students without regard to their ability to pay, and offers a generous financial aid program for international students.
-The College commits to meeting 100 percent of every admitted student’s demonstrated financial need for four years.
+Williams admits U.S. students without regard to their ability to pay.
+The college meets 100 percent of every admitted student’s demonstrated financial need for four years.
+More than half of all Williams students receive financial aid from the college.

-There are three academic divisions (languages and the arts, social studies, science and mathematics), 25 departments, 35 majors, plus concentrations and special programs.
-The student:faculty ratio is 7:1.
+There are three academic divisions (languages and the arts, social sciences, and science and mathematics) that encompass 25 departments, 35 majors, and several concentrations and special programs.
 The academic year consists of two four-course semesters plus a one-course January term.

 Williamstown is located in the Berkshires in northwestern Massachusetts, 135 miles from Boston and 165 miles from New York City.